tc39/proposal-wavy-dot/README.md

-# ECMAScript Infix Bang Syntax: Support for chaining Promises
+# ECMAScript Wavy Dot Syntax: Support for chaining Promises
 By Mark S. Miller (@erights), Chip Morningstar (@FUDCo), and Michael FIG (@michaelfig)

-**ECMAScript Infix Bang Syntax: Support for chaining Promises**
+**ECMAScript Wavy Dot Syntax: Support for chaining Promises**
 ## Summary
 Promises in Javascript were proposed in 2011 at the [ECMAScript strawman concurrency